mitchwagner/mixpy/README.md

 MIXAL ("Mix Assembly Language") is a symbolic language designed to make "MIX programs considerably easier to read and to write, and to save the programmer from worrying about tedious clerical details that often lead to unnecessary errors".
+MIXpy provides a MIXAL assembler, also exposed as a Python object, to facilitate the generation of MIX machine code, including the boot and loading sequences a MIX computer requires to initialize and run a program.

 ## Documentation